 A culturally responsive and inclusive local curriculum, or marau ā-kura, that supports the identities, languages, cultures of all ākonga also supports ākonga wellbeing.
 Wellbeing weaves across all curricula.

 We held several workshops with the sector to discuss the roles and the kind of experience and skills required.

 The rich feedback was used to develop role descriptions.
-A second round of workshops has helped us further refine the roles and the way they will work.
-We are currently designing how these roles will effectively connect with and support leaders and teachers.
+A second round of workshops helped us further refine the roles and the way they will work.
+We will continue to refine how these roles will effectively connect with and support leaders and teachers.

 Contact for more information